taskswithcode/MLIntro/README.md

 ### Introduction to Machine Learning _(no prerequisite† )_

-Understand any ML concept in three steps
+Understand any Machine Learning concept in three steps
  1. Youtube/Tiktok short explains a concept in under a minute
  2. Youtube video walks through code that implements the concept
  3. Tinker with Notebook for hands-on learning